Andrew Zondo: Amanzimtoti bombing

 Irma Bencini (48) was one of those killed.
 Her stepdaughter, Debbie Scott, an Amanzimtoti resident, later said "I remember that day when we were all excitedly preparing for Christmas.
 I went to the then OK Bazaar near Sanlam Centre and my stepmother said she needed to go into the nearby supermarket.
 Within a few minutes I heard a loud bang and realized she was in danger.
 I rushed to the scene and found her body.
 She died instantly… My dad Mario has never been the same since then, and that incident will forever haunt us.
-Surely Zondo knew that planting a bomb in a supermarket was going to kill innocent people.
+Surely Zondo knew that planting a bomb in a supermarket was going to kill innocent people".

 Oliver Tambo, the former president of the ANC, said that the killing of civilians was against ANC policy, and accordingly he disapproved of the bombing, but understood the reasons for its being carried out.

 Death

-Zondo was later captured on 29 December 1985 by the South African security forces.
+Zondo was captured on 29 December 1985 by the South African security forces.
 He was prosecuted, found guilty and sentenced to death.
 He was executed in Pretoria on 9 September 1986.
-The judge that presided over this case was Justice Ramon Leon.
-Two co-accused were acquitted in court but later extrajudicially executed by the Security Branch.
+The judge who sentenced him to death was Judge Johan Theron, often incorrectly cited as Judge Ramon Leon (the judge that originally found him guilty of the murders – after Zondo admitted to an accomplice that he was "disappointed in the body count, wishing it to have been higher") Two co-accused were acquitted in court but later extrajudicially executed by the Security Branch.